augustpemberton/mopidy-audiofold/README.rst

     :target: https://codecov.io/gh/augustpemberton/mopidy-audiofold
     :alt: Test coverage

-A good looking mopidy frontend
+A simple frontend for the Mopidy framework, with a clean greyscale aesthetic.
+Made with a DIY home audio system in mind.

 Installation